intuol/dumper/README.md

 # Dumper

-Dumper is a Frida script to dump L3 CDMs from any Android device.
+Dumper is a Frida script to dump L1 QSEE keyboxes from any Android device.
+(Android 7-9)

 ## Dependencies